vcheeney/Votify/README.md

 This semester, I wanted to explore the world of crypto, but more on that later.

-As I started planning out this idea, I quickly met [Antoine Gagnon](https://antoineg.dev/), a very smart peer that I somehow never crossed path with during my whole university studies.
+As I started planning out this idea, I quickly met [Antoine Gagnon](https://antoineg.dev/), a very smart peer that I somehow never crossed paths with during my whole university studies.

 I could not have asked for a better partner.